newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-firm-accounting.md

 ---
 The New Jersey State Board of Accountancy requires that every new public accounting firm is registered with them.

 To register your firm you will need:

 * A designated Resident Manager-In-Charge of the practice unit (a certified public accountant)
 * Payment in the form of two separate checks (one for the application fee and one for the license fee)

-You can download the registration form from the New Jersey Division of Consumer Affairs, but will have to mail a paper copy to:
+You can download the registration form from the New Jersey Division of Consumer Affairs but will have to mail a paper copy to:

-\
 Division of Consumer Affairs

 New Jersey State Board of Accountancy